maria-korosteleva/Garment-Pattern-Estimation/docs/Installation.md

 export PATH="$HOME/miniconda3/bin:$PATH"

 # Create enviroment
-conda create -n Garments python=3.8.5 conda activate Garments
+conda create -n Garments python=3.9 conda activate Garments
 ```

 ## 3. Dependencies

-* For libs, `requirements.txt` is given for a refence, but due to the specifics of some packages, using `pip install -r requirements.txt` will likely fail

-* When planning to use [PyTorch] with CUDA enables, it's recommended to install it using `conda` to explicitely install cudatools
+* Pytoch (with cudatools if cuda is available on the machine)

+* (PyG)[https://pytorch-geometric.readthedocs.io/en/latest/] for graph layers.
+Note that installing with pip requires specifying installed versions of pytorch and cuda.
+The installation may not support all possible combinations.

 * [libigl](https://github.com/libigl/libigl-python-bindings) needs installation with conda.
 You could also check other options on [their GitHub page](https://github.com/libigl/libigl-python-bindings)

+* The rest of the requirements are provided in `requirements.txt`.
+They can be used with pip to install in one go:
     ```
-    conda install -c conda-forge igl
+    pip install -r requirements.txt
     ```
-* [torch-geometric installation](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) might also require additional attention as the versions of dependencies depend on the CUDA version PyTorch is using on your machine

-* Simple installation with `pip install <package_name>`:
-    * `wandb`
-    * `svglib`
-    * `svgwrite`

-Example set of commands:
+Example set of commands for installation on Windows [the version are checked and should work]:

 ```
+conda create -n Garments python=3.9 conda activate Garments

-conda install pytorch=1.9.1 cudatoolkit=10.2 -c pytorch
+conda install pytorch==1.12.0 cudatoolkit=11.6 -c pytorch -c conda-forge

+pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://data.pyg.org/whl/torch-1.12.0+cu116.html

 conda install -c conda-forge igl=2.2.1

-git clone https://github.com/subhadarship/kmeans_pytorch && cd kmeans_pytorch && git checkout a65871651e9b38f89fa2bf0b02c0170bf40b52bf && pip install --editable .
+conda install pywin32   # requirement for wmi on Windows -- conda installation needed in conda environements
 # The rest are in requirements.txt
 pip install -r requirements.txt

 ```

-Development was done on _Windows 10_ and Ubuntu.
+Development was done on _Windows 10\11_ and Ubuntu.
 If running on other OS ends up with errors, please, raise an issue!

 **Notes on errors with PIL.Image**